spacetelescope/romancal/docs/roman/pipeline/main.rst

 processing:

 - The exposure level processing consists of detector-level corrections that are performed on a group-by-group basis, followed by ramp fitting.
-The output of the esposure level processing is a count rate image per exposure, or per integration for some modes that is aligned to the GAIA reference system.
+The output of the exposure level processing is a count rate image per exposure, or per integration for some modes that is aligned to the Gaia reference system.
   Details of this pipeline can be found at:

   - :ref:`exposure_pipeline`